withcaldera/engineering-framework/templates/role-template.md

 1. **In Short**: 2-3 sentences + typical experience
 2. **Scope**: Time Horizon, Ownership, Impact (1 line each)
 3. **What Good Looks Like**: Organized by the 3 core competencies (Craft, Impact, Leadership)
+4. **Examples**: 3-5 concrete examples of what you do in this role
-4. **Ready for Next Level When**: 4-6 specific behavioral indicators
+5. **Ready for Next Level When**: 4-6 specific behavioral indicators

 ### Using the Three Competencies